saldel/Raspberry-Pi-Translation-Guide/Tools/Crowdin.md

 # How to use Crowdin

-Click the **Link for Translation** or **Link for Review** provided to you by your coordinator and you will be taken to the project’s Crowdin page:
+Click the Crowdin link provided to you by your coordinator and you will be taken to the project’s Crowdin page:

 ![screenshot](images/Crowdin_project_page.png)